 Walt Disney World Florida Resident Tickets & Annual Passes

 Various Annual and Seasonal passes are offered to Florida Residents at a discounted price, as well as discounts on select MYW tickets, after hour water park tickets, and Disney Quest tickets and passes.
 Florida Resident 3- and 4-day tickets offer a savings, plus extended time to use the ticket.
-For 50% off the regular price, or just $29.50 plus tax, the Park Hopper or Water Park Fun & More options may be added to the 3- and 4-day Florida Resident Tickets.
+There is no 2-day Florida Resident ticket but the 3-day ticket is cheaper than the regular MYW 2-day ticket.
+For approximately 50% off the regular price, the Park Hopper or Water Park Fun & More options may be added to the 3- and 4-day Florida Resident Tickets.
 Both options can be added to the Florida Resident 3- and 4-day tickets for just $59.
+The "No Expiration" option can not be added to these tickets.
 Florida Resident 3- and 4-Day Tickets and Options expire 6 months after first use or 12/17/2014, whichever comes first.
-Block-out dates apply.
+Block-out dates apply and are the same as the Florida Seasonal Pass.
 Florida Residents can purchase a 1-day park ticket at full price, but are offered discounts on adding options such as "Park Hopping" and "Water Park Fun & More" or both.
 The 1-day Florida Resident ticket and any options purchased must be used within 14 days of first use.
 There are no blockout dates for the 1-Day ticket.
 Valid proof of Florida residency per adult is required for purchase and use.
 Acceptable ID includes a Florida driver's license or Florida state ID card, showing a Florida address.

-Discount ticket options for Florida Residents (excludes tax):
+Discount ticket options for Florida Residents (does not include tax):

 • 3-Day Florida Resident Ticket: $179 adult | $167 child (ages 3-9)